lightscapevr/website/markdown/drawing.md

 * Click one with the **trigger** to start drawing the line.
 Move the controller then click a second time to finish the line.
 * It is also possible to start drawing the line by pulling in the **trigger** and holding it in and only releasing it when you want to finish the line.
-* You can cancel drawing a line by pressing the **⋮ menu button**, which is highlighted red while drawing a line.
+* You can cancel drawing a line by pressing the **⋮ tools button**, which is highlighted red while drawing a line.
 * After drawing a line, if the end point is not a pre-existing point, then it is automatically chosen as the start point of the next line.
 If you do not want to draw more lines, use **cancel** as described above.

 #### Line tool Context Menu options